anagrosch/audio_steganography/README.md

     >Modifications using this method cannot be audibly perceived by humans, which addresses the noise added by LSB.

     >The cover audio file divided into segments is converted to the frequency domain by applying the Fast Fourier Transform (FFT).
-    >The secret message is embedded into the first segment's phase components, and the phase shifts of the remaining segments are adjusted accordingly.
+    >The secret message is embedded into the each segment's phase components.
     >Applying the Inverse Fast Fourier Transform (IFFT) converts the data back to the time domain for outputting.

-    >Decryption requires segmenting the embedded audio file and reading the phase shifts of the first segment.
+    >Decryption requires segmenting the embedded audio file and reading the phase shifts of each segment.

 ## Usage